I believe in the pursuit of happiness.

 What does an autonomous Scotland offer?

-On the one hand, we can place Scotland’s hopes and aspirations in the hands of Scotland’s people.
-People power.
-On the other, we can choose to abandon hope in preference for the general good of the dominant nation, not for any specific, identifiable group of individuals in it, not for the poor, the disenfranchised, or the homeless, but for an abstract, intangible notion called “the United Kingdom.”
-Put another way, it’s called ‘Britishness’.
+Do we have to abandon hope in preference for the general good of the dominant nation, not for any specific group of individuals in it, not the poor, the disenfranchised, or the homeless, but for an abstract, intangible notion called “Britishness”.

-Unionist’s fear mongering, warning of financial destitution on the advent of autonomy, removes any will for the conquest of happiness.
-It is joyless creed.
+Unionist fear mongering, warning of financial destitution is as joyless creed.
 It warns there is nothing in self-governance for the individual, not even affection for your fellow man.
 If that was true Westminster would dispense with power tomorrow.

 Small is beautiful

 The natural inclination of any homogenous society is to form and hold to its own ideals, to follow a moral language that is applicable to its people, to conduct itself by its own sense of values.

 It should be a place where one individual cares about another as a natural state of affairs, where the individual develops and prospers, one’s happiness bound up in the happiness of others.

 That’s what independence means to me – the profound knowledge we are in the real stream of life pursuing happiness and hope for others and, by reward, for our self.

 That’s why I will always vote for Scotland’s self-determination.